 This course is designed to provide in-depth ASL instruction to DHH students.
 Students will focus on vocabulary development with a heavy emphasis on grammatical and linguistic structures unique to ASL.
 The history of the Deaf in the United States, their culture, and Deaf literature will also be examined.
+Upon completion of this course, students will be able to:

-- Understand and perform conversational vocabulary - Demonstrate expressive fingerspelling with correct placement and rhythm - Demonstrate expressive and receptive signing skills for numbers and expressions of time - Describe and demonstrate linguistic and grammatical structures of American Sign Language - Describe and demonstrate the parameters of ASL - Describe and demonstrate spatial awareness - Explain the differences between ASL and other English based signing systems. - Analyze Deaf literature - Describe the history of and current trends in Deaf culture and education
+- Understand and perform conversational vocabulary - Demonstrate expressive fingerspelling with correct placement and rhythm - Demonstrate expressive and receptive signing skills for numbers and expressions of time

+- Describe and demonstrate linguistic and grammatical structures of American Sign Language - Describe and demonstrate the parameters of ASL - Describe and demonstrate spatial awareness - Explain the differences between ASL and other English based signing systems. - Analyze Deaf literature - Describe the history of and current trends in Deaf culture and education